A land of monotone plenty: Examples

 \subsection{Optimal transport in the continuum marginal case}

-Recently Pass introduced an extension of the transport problem to the case of infinitely many marginals \cite{Pa13, Pa13b}.
-Specifically, in \cite{Pa13} the following problem was posed: for $I= [0,T]$, given a family $(\mu_{t})_{t\in I }$ of probability measures on $\RR$ and a strictly concave function $h: \RR \rightarrow \RR$, determine
+In \cite{Pa13, Pa13b}, Pass deals with optimal transport when a continuum of marginals is given.
+Specifically, in \cite{Pa13} the following problem is considered: for $I= [0,T]$, given a family $(\mu_{t})_{t\in I }$ of probability measures on $\RR$ and a strictly concave function $h: \RR \rightarrow \RR$, determine